Heather Barbour Fenty

 Pros and cons of specific vs. generic job descriptions

-Now that we’ve seen some examples of a generic vs specific job description, let’s dig deeper into the pros and cons.
+Now that we’ve seen some examples of a generic vs specific job description, let’s unpack their pros and cons.
 I’ve put them into table format for easier comparison.

 Pros of a Specific Job DescriptionCons of a Specific Job Description